danyshaanan/tcmount/README.md

 * Consider implementing **nsryc restore** for restoring unlinked links from the trash
 * Think of some kind of grouping or priority for links.
 At a large amount it's getting messy
 * Add a command to reassign ids in ~/.nsyrc

+#### Disclaimer

+While nsyrc tries to distance the user from the dangers of using rsync directly, it is still a program that runs rsync commands, and that was written by a human being, and no one can guarantee that it is devoid of bugs or unexpected behaviors, therefore use this software at your own risk.